ArminKleinert/Lyra/README.md

 ## Missing features:

 Quoted expressions: Currently, the `'` prefix only works on the empty list and symbols.
 Otherwise `(quote ...)` has to be used.

 "Curried" lambdas like the following: `(lambda (n) (lambda (m) (+ n m)))`
 This will fail because `n` won't be found when the inner lambda is called.
 The same happens with lambdas inside a `let*`.

-## Issues

-`foldl` is very, very slow for vectors.
-Maybe another native function for iterating vectors would do wonders.
+A module-system to prevent messing with core-function-names.
+(Can easily happen when using `define`)

 ## Videos: